berylkor/85692025_Churning_Customers/README.md

 Saves the trained functional model, StandardScaler, and LabelEncoder for future use.

 ## Usage
-Open the Jupyter Notebook (85692025_Churning_Customers.ipynb) using Jupyter Notebook or Google Colab.
+Open the Notebook using Jupyter Notebook or Google Colab.
 Run each cell sequentially to execute the code.
-Follow the detailed comments and markdown cells for explanations of each step.
+Follow the comments and markdown cells for explanations of each step.
 Modify parameters or experiment with different configurations as needed.

 ## Requirements